The Water System in Georgia

-A story of how water connects all of Georgia
+Water connects all of us in Georgia

 Water is a basic building block and necessity for all life.
 It is essential for agricultural, industrial, and household use for basic human health and economic development.
 Caring for water and water systems is vital to make sure we have enough to use to drink, grow crops, support fishing, support tourism, and mitigate storm and drought damage.

 To support our life, our health, and our economy we need a healthy water system all the way from watershed, to marsh, to stream, to river, to estuary, to ocean.

 Water is a finite resource, use too much of it in one place, or pollute a source in another, and downstream there is not enough for others.

 We can work with resilient natural systems to make this happen or we can attempt to replicate their function through artificial means.
 By looking at this issue through the lens of One Health - we can deliver solutions that are effective for people, animals, and nature.

 Check out the resources below to learn more and to get involved!

 Ways You Can Make a Difference

 From your backyard, to a hike near a stream, to a day at the beach - small changes can have a big impact.